 - Maybe you want to use your grains raw, if so, you will love this Sprouted Quinoa Salad.

-- Energy Balls are a great way to add in raw sprouted grains as well and are perfect for a healthy snack to keep you going!
+- Energy Balls are a great way to add in raw sprouted grains as well and are perfect for a great snack to keep you going!

 Tips